Minimum Cow Protection Standards ISKCON LAW 507

 All shelters should have clean floors with dry bedding to prevent problems such as hoof rot.

-Use of dry bedding of some type is important.
+The use of dry bedding of some type is important.
 Maintaining cows on dry surfaces helps prevent many foot problems such as hoof rot.

 Pens should be cleaned daily or fresh bedding added.